jimmymcp/al-test-runner-docs/articles/working-with-alpaca.md

 The Publishing from PowerShell setting must be disabled.
 This setting is only applicable to publishing into a local Docker container.

 ## Debugging
 To allow for test debugging the testRunnerServiceUrl must be set in the AL Test Runner configuration file.
+The extension will automatically populate a value for this URL.

+If your launch configuration specifies ```"port": 443``` then "soap" or "rest" will be automatically appended to the server instance and leave the port unspecified (this assumes the container is behind a traefik reverse proxy).

 Use the **AL Test Runner: Open Config File** command to open the file.
 The testRunnerServiceUrl should be in the format: